Antinoupolis at the British Museum

 O’Connell, E. R. (ed.).
 Forthcoming.
 Catalogue of British Museum objects from the Egypt Exploration Fund’s 1913/14 excavation at Antinoupolis (Antinoë), with contributions by A. J. Dowler, Frances Pritchard, St John Simpson, Ross I. Thomas and André J. Veldmeijer.
 In Antinoupolis II: Scavi e material III, ed.
 R. Pintaudi.
 Firenze: Istituto papirologico “G. Vitelli.”

 Pritchard, F. 2013.
 A survey of textiles in the UK from the 1913–14 Egypt Exploration Fund season at Antinoupolis.
-In Drawing the threads together: Proceedings of the 7th conference of the Research Group Textiles from the Nile Valley, Antwerp, 7–9 October 2011, A. De Moor, C. Fluck and P. Linscheid (eds), 34–55.
+In Drawing the threads together: Textiles and footwear of the 1st millennium AD from Egypt.
+Proceedings of the 7th conference of the Research Group Textiles from the Nile Valley, Antwerp, 7–9 October 2011, A. De Moor, C. Fluck and P. Linscheid (eds), 35–55.
 Tielt: Lannoo.